zackw/www.owlfolio.org/content/pages/contact.md

 Date: 2012-05-20 20:26
 Slug: contact

+I AM NOT LOOKING FOR A JOB.
+DO NOT CONTACT ME WITH ANY SORT OF JOB OFFER.

 I prefer, by orders of magnitude, email to any other communication medium.
 My address is [zackw@panix.com](mailto:zackw@panix.com).